dancerj/gitlstreefs/README.md

 $ ./gitlstree_integrationtest.sh
 ```

-### Known bugs

-#### Does not support symlinks.

-Try out a tree with symlinks such as linux kernel; trying to read the
-symlinks will fail.

 ## git-githubfs: git file system using github REST API

 git-githubfs -- mounts a filesystem based on github repository.
 Uses